Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

 6. DUT should boot from freshly burned SD-card.

-Command `sudo sd-mux-ctrl --device-serial=sd-wire_11 --status` returns information if SD-Wire is connected to DUT or TS.
+Command `sudo sd-mux-ctrl --device-serial=sd-wire_11 --status` returns information if SDWire is connected to DUT or TS.
 ```
 ➜  ~ sudo sd-mux-ctrl --device-serial=sd-wire_11 --status
 SD connected to: TS
 ```
-At the moment RTE does not support sd-mux-ctrl, so SD-Wire must be controlled from configured TS.
+At the moment RTE does not support sd-mux-ctrl, so SDWire must be controlled from configured TS.

 TS - Test server